studentdotjs/javascriptAlgorithms/README.md

 1. Next Number from the Passed Integer.
 1. Is the Number Less than or Equal to Zero ?
 1. Compare Strings by Sum of Characters.
+1. Is the Number Even or Odd ?

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)